Introduction

 The python3.11 -m venv venv command creates an isolated Python environment named venv inside your project folder.
 Running source venv/bin/activate activates this environment.

-Once activated, your command prompt displays (venv) at the beginning, indicating you’re working inside an isolated Python environment where all packages are isolated from your system Python installation.
+Once activated, your command prompt displays (venv) at the beginning, indicating that you’re working inside an isolated Python environment.

 With your virtual environment active, upgrade pip to the latest version: